edu-mryo/Obsidian_UOL_CS/CM1015 Computational Mathematics ( Oct 2023 )/Week 2 Number Bases Continue/Week 2 Summary.md

 　- Similar to decimal to binary conversion, you need to add all the number\

 ![](converting_division_to_binary.png)
-- Here is another way of calculating division into binary.
+- Here is another way of calculating faction into binary.